-Instructions say that all questions on the I-765 should be answered completely.
+Instructions say that all questions on the Form I-765 should be answered completely.
 If a question is not applicable, indicate that by entering “N/A” in the blank.
 Answer “None” if the answer to the question is none.
 The USCIS will reject any form that does not have an answer in fields Item 1 (name), Item 3 (mailing address), Item 6 (date of birth), and Item 20 (eligibility category).
 Additionally, instructions say that unsigned forms will also be rejected.

 Here are general instructions on how to complete form I-765:

 Each application must be properly signed and filed.
 A photocopy of a signed application or a typewritten name in place of a signature is not acceptable.